 You’ve all heard the computer-idiot stories about the executive who complained that his computer’s coffee cupholder no longer retracted, right?
 I have a true-to-life one.

-Before I was a computer shaman, before I was an assistant MIT at an investment company that managed ten-figure sums, I was a computer salesman about five miles from the Micro$oft campus.
+Before I was an editor, before I was a writer, before I was a computer shaman, before I was an assistant MIT at an investment company that managed ten-figure sums, I was a computer salesman about five miles from the Micro$oft campus.
 I worked for a very wise entrepreneur from Taiwan, Mr. TeLung Chang.
 Mr. Chang (who had literally been an American longer than I had) gave me opportunity, guidance and consideration.
 I returned his kindness by being contrary, troublesome and having the highest profit margins in the company, so I was a mixed blessing for him.
 He passed on in 2008, and the world was the poorer for it.